deciduously/music/post.md

 *[top](#table-of-contents)*

 Finally, create a directory called `src/bin`.
 This optional module is where Cargo will by default expect an executable, if present.
-Place a file at `src/bin/mod.rs`:
+Place a file at `src/bin/music.rs` - this filename will be the name of the executable, so when distributed you'd execute `./music` to run the code in `main()`:

 ```rust
 use music::*;